CouchCMS/Documentation/src/contents/tags-reference/if.md

 In the snippet above we are checking if the variable 'my\_var' holds the string 'hello' and output 'Hello' only if it does.

-<p class="notice">As noted above, **If** goes ahead with executing statements enclosed within it only if the result of evaluating the condition is neither blank nor '0'.
-During the comparision above, if my\_var is indeed equal to 'hello', the result of the evaluation is '1', otherwise the result is '0'.</p>
+As noted above, **If** goes ahead with executing statements enclosed within it only if the result of evaluating the condition is neither blank nor '0'.
+During the comparision above, if my\_var is indeed equal to 'hello', the result of the evaluation is '1', otherwise the result is '0'. {.notice}

 Instead of '=' we can also use 'eq' or '==' -